-Apricots and mandarin oranges give just the right amount of sweetness to the rich cream cheese in this delightful dish.
+Apricots, mandarin oranges and rich cream cheese are combined in this delightful dish.

 The menu for Easter brunch at our house changes year to year, but a jellied orange mold is always part of the celebration.
 I got the recipe from my mother-in-law, who served it at every family gathering.
 Make it this Easter, and you won’t have to worry about where to store the leftovers!